Tom Phelan had just turned fifty when his first novel, In the Season of the Daisies, was accepted for publication by Lilliput Press in Dublin.

 He is currently working on a novel set against the backdrop of a Marian apparition in Ireland.

 Born and raised on a farm in Mountmellick, County Laois, in the Irish midlands, Phelan now makes his home in New York.

-Trace Literary secured a two-book deal for Tom Phelan with Arcade, a division of Skyhorse Publishing.
-In 2014, Arcade published the U.S. edition of his novel of Ireland in World War I, The Canal Bridge; Books Ireland calls the book “a powerful and deeply affecting novel.”
-In 2015, Arcade published Phelan’sLies the Mushroom Pickers Told, which Shelf Awareness describes as “a masterful portrait of Irish village life disguised as a murder mystery.”
+Trace Literary secured a two book deal for Tom with Skyhorse Publishing USA.
+In 2014, the U.S. edition of his novel of Ireland in World War I, The Canal Bridge, was published.
+Books Ireland calls the book “a powerful and deeply affecting novel”.